csoneson/iCOBRA/inst/extdata/instructions.md

 - **Include jittered points** (Deviations): In addition to showing the overall distribution of values, include the individual points, with jittering to avoid overplotting.
 - **Transformation** (Deviations): How to transform the deviations before plotting.
 Either raw, absolute or squared.
 - **Plot type** (Deviations): Whether to show the distribution of deviations as a violin plot or a regular box plot.
-- **Include truth** (Venn diagram): Whether or not the truth should be considered as a (perfect) method in the Venn diagrams.
+- **Include truth** (Venn diagram, applies also to UpSet plots): Whether or not the truth should be considered as a (perfect) method in the Venn diagrams.
 If yes, the "truth" method will be considered to assign an adjusted p-value of 0 to all truly "positive" features, and an adjusted p-value of 1 to the truly "negative" ones.
+- **Type of threshold** (Venn diagram, applies also to UpSet plots): Whether to define "significant features" by thresholding the adjusted p-value or the rank (e.g., considering the top-ranked N features by each method, ranked by adjusted p-value).
-- **Adjusted p-value threshold** (Venn diagram): The adjusted p-value threshold that will be used to classify features as positive or negative.
-The collections of positive features from different methods are compared in the Venn diagram.
+- **Adjusted p-value threshold** (Venn diagram, applies also to UpSet plots): The adjusted p-value threshold that will be used to classify features as positive or negative when threshold type is "adjp".
+The collections of positive features from different methods are compared in the Venn diagrams and UpSet plots.
+- **Rank threshold** (Venn diagram, applies also to UpSet plots): The rank threshold that will be used to classify features as positive or negative when threshold type is "rank".
+The collections of positive features from different methods are compared in the Venn diagrams and UpSet plots.
+- **Select category** (UpSet plots): If the results are stratified by some variable, these plots can only be generated for one level at a time.
+With this input control, you select which level is displayed.
+- **Order intersections by** (UpSet plots): You can choose whether to order the intersections by degree (number of sets involved in the intersection) or by frequency (number of elements in the intersection).
+- **Order intersections** (UpSet plots): Choose whether to order the intersections by increasing or decreasing values of the degree or frequency.

 ## Trouble-shooting